jackrugile/variaboard/README.md

 - [ ] test inclusion from minified files and from index.js

+- [ ] when and where to include source maps?

 PLUGIN TASKS
 - [ ] publish on npm
 - [ ] linting file